 Free delegatees up to create and deliver value.
 Aim to design or develop domains in ways that enable them to fulfill the purpose of the domain as effectively as possible:

-- Avoid, minimize or remove any unnecessary dependencies and constraints that otherwise impede the ability of the delegatees to successfully account for the domain.
+• Avoid, minimize, or remove any unnecessary dependencies and constraints that otherwise impede the ability of the delegatees to successfully attend to the domain.

 When to clarify domains